RuslanDiakov/RuslanDiakov/README.md

 ![Static Badge](https://img.shields.io/badge/Pandas-2A9572?style=for-the-badge&logoColor=white)
 ![Static Badge](https://img.shields.io/badge/Scikit--Learn-2A9572?style=for-the-badge&logoColor=white)

+⚡ Fun fact: This picture is from Austria "5 Fingers"
 <!--
 **RuslanDiakov/RuslanDiakov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.